 I would like to share a couple of stories that highlight how intuition has helped guide me in small ways, not only through big life events, but through everyday happenings.
-I came to appreciate and gain a deeper understanding of how my intuition works, from Belsebuub’s books and the courses he has written.
-Since coming across his work, I have become even more attentive to those ‘hunches’, ‘gut feelings’; they act as my internal compass or guide beyond the logical mind.
+I came to appreciate and gain a deeper understanding of how my intuition works from Belsebuub’s books and the courses he has written.

 A Visit to the Supermarket

-It was a typical day, needing to get to the supermarket, to grab a couple of items.
+It was a typical day, needing to get to the supermarket to grab a couple of items.
 I was with my husband.
-We both entered the store and continued walking towards the isles we needed to grab items from.
-He kept walking while I got ‘distracted‘.
+He kept walking to the isles with the items we needed, while I got ‘distracted‘.

 My attention was drawn to a box amongst the ‘specials items’.

 It was an electric frying pan.
 For some reason, it stood out, as though I had to consider purchasing it.
 It was the only one left.

 I found this feeling odd (I already have an electric frying pan) but took note of it.
 I felt like I shouldn’t dismiss this inkling, no matter how trivial or irrational it seemed.

 I continued into the supermarket to find my husband.
 I told him about the feeling I was getting.
 He was a bit confused to start with, but agreed as I relayed that I had an intuitive feeling about it.